-San Juan, Puerto Rico
+San Juan, Puerto Rico – January 6, 2013

 We hailed a taxi to take us to Castillo San Felipe del Morro (El Morro).
 That is one of several forts in and around San Juan.
-This particular fort is on the most northwestern part of land that begins to form San Juan bay.
+This particular fort is on the most northwestern part of the land that begins to form San Juan bay.
 That also happens to be the most northwestern part of the walled Old San Juan.

-As we started down Calle de Cristo we walked past an old convent.
+As we started down Calle de Cristo, we walked past an old convent.
 A friend from Puerto Rico said that is where the television show The Flying Nun was filmed.
 Another block or so found us in front of the San Juan Cathedral.
-We did not go in because mass was in progress.
+We did not go in because the mass was in progress.
 It was Three Kings Day.

-At the end of Calle de Cristo we stumbled across Parque de las Palomas.
+At the end of Calle de Cristo, we stumbled across Parque de las Palomas.
 There were dozens of pigeons there.
-Leslie, Hillary, and Tyler got some feed and spent several minutes feeding the “feathered rats”.
+Leslie, Hillary, and Tyler got some feed and spent several minutes feeding the “feathered rats.”

 We left the restaurant and walked to our ship.
-Much like in the morning, re-boarding the ship was challenging as we made our way through 3,500 of our closest friends also trying to board.
+Much like the morning, re-boarding was challenging as we made our way through 3,500 of our closest friends also trying to board.
 By continuing to inquire with port officials and crew, we were finally able to bypass the majority of the waiting passengers and get back on the ship.

-After our meal we went back to our cabin.
+After our meal, we went back to our cabin.
 We all got comfortable to watch a little TV.
 I was out like a light as soon as I fluffed my pillow that final time!

 Tomorrow, St. Thomas!